siddug/siddug.github.io/_posts/2016-05-01-undoing-the-programmer.md

 How hard is it for a programmer to become an entrepreneur.
 Actually not much.
 But how hard is it to be an excellent one?
 Apparently a lot.
 In the process of pushing myself to be the next better me, I found some interesting points that blocked me from being experimental and entrepreneurial at times.
 Here’s my handbook list on five major pain points and how I fixed them.

 ## Develop systems with less features
 How many times did you build a system with features that are never used?
-If you developed a login system with a powerful backend, sure it deserves a slow mo clap but from the end user view (who just wants to click on one button) it doesn't matter.
+If you developed a powerful system, sure it deserves a slow mo clap but from the end user view (who just wants to click on one button or maybe even not that) it doesn't matter.

 **Personal example:** I built a keyboard app with a very good system and awesome set of features.
 The idea is lost in wheel of time since I was never happy enough to ship it.
 There was always that next set of features that should be in the build.